GitHarsh19/java-projects/README.md

 # java-sound-recorder
-A List Of Basic Java Projects Created By Me.

 Keep The Record.wav In Same Folder As Project.
 You Can Change The Recording Time By Changing The "Thread.sleep(6000);" Currently Set To 6 Seconds.
 Multithreading Is Used.